Potter & Bodine’s Air-Tight Fruit Jar

-The Potter & Bodine’s Air Tight Fruit Jars can be found in barrel and straight-sided forms with variants.
-See the similar Air-Tight Fruit Jar.
+The Potter & Bodine’s Air Tight Fruit Jars can be found in a figural barrel form and straight-sided forms with variants.

 I claim a preserve jar, in which the cup or groove for holding the cement is formed on the exterior from the wall of the jar by the method described.
 I do not claim heating the draught air before it is introduced into the furnace or heater.
 But I claim introducing the draught air in a thin sheet around the top of the oven and sides substantially as described, whereby the heat, which otherwise would radiate from the outer surface of the oven, is employed for improving the combustion in the furnace or heater.
 I also claim the strips or plates, b d, arranged in the inclosed air spaces substantially as described, for the purpose of confining the heated air closely to or near the inner case of the oven as specified.Joseph Borden, of Bridgeton, N. Y., (assignor to David Potter and Francis I. Bodine

 The patent was for a process to form the wax (cement) groove by pushing down with a forming tool on the jars top while the glass was still workable.

 Before the advent of the snap case holder, the lip tooling operation would have required the attachment of a pontil rod to the base of the jar in order to hold the jar, thus the early barrel-shaped jars have pontil marks while later forms usually do not.
 A few of these jars have an iron pontil scar but the majority of these jars have an improved glass pontil scar.

 The barrel shape was patented by Francis L. Bodine on March 20, 1877.
 It was assigned to the Cohansey Glass Manufacturing Company.
 This firm continued to sell them as their “Cement Jar” until 1881.